aler9/rtsp-simple-proxy/README.md

   --version  print rtsp-simple-proxy version

 Args:
-  <confpath>  path of the config file.
-Use 'stdin' to read config from stdin
+  [<confpath>]  path of a config file.
+The default is conf.yml.
+Use 'stdin' to
+                read config from stdin
 ```

 ## Links